Save the Children: Structure and accountability

-Connections with other organisations

-Save the Children helps to fund, and is aided with funds raised by, the British will-making scheme Will Aid, in which participating solicitors waive their usual fee to write a basic will and in exchange invite the client to donate to charity.
-Save the Children collaborates with other NGOs in Family Tracing and Reunification.

-Collaboration with banks

-Save the Children teamed up with Barclays and Standard Chartered in 2021 to create Fintech for International Development (F4ID), a social enterprise that "uses digital solutions to help deliver rising amounts of humanitarian assistance to hard-to-reach communities, ensuring it reaches those most in need".

 Controversies

-The Save the Children Fund film
+The Save the Children Fund Film

 In 1969, Save the Children UK commissioned film director Ken Loach and producer Tony Garnett to make The Save the Children Fund Film.
-The resulting film was unacceptable to the organisation because they felt it presented their work in an unfavourable light.
-Eventually a legal agreement was arrived at which involved the material being deposited in the National Film Archive.
+The resulting film was unacceptable to the organization because they felt it presented their work in an unfavorable light.
+Eventually a legal agreement arrived at which involved the material being deposited in the National Film Archive.
 In 2011, roughly 42 years later, it was shown to the public for the first time.

 Expulsion from Pakistan

 In July 2011, the Guardian uncovered a fake vaccination program by the CIA.
-It then emerged that Dr. Shakil Afridi, the person organising the CIA's "vaccinations", had claimed that he was a Save the Children employee.
-In May 2012, Save the Children's country director for Pakistan, David Wright, revealed that the organisation's work had been badly disrupted ever since Afridi had made his claim, with medicines held up for long periods at airports, staff unable to get visas, and so forth.
+It then emerged that Dr. Shakil Afridi, the person organizing the CIA's "vaccinations", had claimed that he was a Save the Children employee.
+In May 2012, Save the Children's country director for Pakistan, David Wright, revealed that the organization's work had been badly disrupted ever since Afridi had made his claim, with medicines held up for long periods at airports, staff unable to get visas, and so forth.
 Wright also charged that the CIA had breached international humanitarian law and risked the safety of aid groups worldwide.
 "It was a setback, no doubt," said Dr. Elias Durry, the World Health Organization's polio coordinator for Pakistan, a few months later.

 Later that year, in September, it was reported that the Pakistani government had requested Save the Children's foreign staff to leave the country, In January 2013, the Deans of twelve top US schools of public health sent a letter to President Obama protesting against the entanglement of intelligence operations in public health campaigns.
 The letter describes the negative and lasting impacts of the Central Intelligence Agency's (CIA) use of a fake vaccination campaign in Pakistan during the hunt for Osama bin Laden in 2011, which exacerbated the already persistent public mistrust of vaccines in the country.